kent-map/chirpy/_posts/2023-04-07-18c-all-aboard-the-hoy.md

 ---
 title: "All Aboard the Hoy"
-description: "Eighteenth-century voyages from London to Margate by hoy turned maritime transport into a crowded social theatre where passengers of different ranks mixed at close quarters.
-Guidebooks, letters, and satirical or sentimental depictions use the hoy to register anxieties about manners, class boundaries, and the democratization of seaside leisure before steam packets expanded the market after 1815."
+description: "The Margate hoy was the most popular way for passengers to reach the seaside from London.
+But it also provided a focus for concerns about indecorous behaviour and the threat of inter-status mixing."
 author: Dr Shaun Regan
 date: 2023-04-07
 categories: [ 18c ]